open-telemetry/oteps/text/0066-separate-context-propagation.md

 If context propagation is automantic, does the user ever need to reference a context object directly?
 Sometimes.
-When automated context propagation is available, there is no restriction that aspects must only ever access the current context.
+When automated context propagation is available, there is no restriction that concerns must only ever access the current context.

-For example, if an aspect wanted to merge the data beween two contexts, at least one of them will not be the current context.
+For example, if a concern wanted to merge the data beween two contexts, at least one of them will not be the current context.

 ```php